Apply code CARE20 to start therapy with 20% off.

 When you find yourself realizing, “My husband yells at me quite often,” it can be rather distressing.
 You likely feel hurt, alone, and perhaps confused.

-Relationships typically don’t thrive with frequent yelling and screaming, so it’s important to get to the bottom of the issue.
+Relationships typically don’t thrive with frequent shouting and screaming, so it’s important to get to the bottom of the issue.

-If your husband yells often, there is likely an underlying problem.
+If your husband shouts often, there is likely an underlying problem.
 In many cases, the problem can be solved, so you can return to a state of marital bliss.

-The underlying reasons behind a yelling husband don’t excuse the behavior.
-However, they can help you understand their behavior a little better and get closer to a solution.
-Below are some common reasons for yelling at a spouse.
+The underlying causes behind a shouting husband don’t excuse the behavior.
+However, this can help you understand his behavior a little better and get closer to a solution.
+Below are some common causes for yelling at a spouse.
 After learning more about these underlying reasons, you’ll be ready to move toward solutions.

 Not everyone has healthy stress management skills, so if your husband is under a significant amount of stress, he might resort to yelling.
 A study in the Journal of Family Psychology found that high levels of stress are associated with more conflict between spouses.
 [1] Timmons, A. C., Arbel, R., & Margolin, G. (2017).
 Daily patterns of stress and conflict in couples: Associations with marital aggression and family-of-origin aggression.
 Journal of Family Psychology, 31(1), 93–104. https://doi.org/10.1037/fam0000227